JanJaapPoos/DRuMFISH/WP2.md

   * Time series of mean length and density for individual species
   * Time series of density for fish communities
   * Slope of size spectrum indicator for fish communities
-  * Lmax spectra for fish communities
+  * L<sub>max</sub> spectra for fish communities

 Method of operation:
 * A three-way mixed-effects analysis of variance (ANOVA) is used to analyse changes in length for each species.
 * A three-way ANOVA was used on log-transformed densities to analyse changes in mean density over time for the entire fished community and some sub-communities.
 For individual species and one sub-community the delta lognormal method was used to test for trends due to the large number of zero counts.
 * The size spectrum slope indicator is calculated using a Bayesian hierarchical model to account for potential biases inherent in the sampling method.
-* Fish species were assigned to one of six Lmax classes.
+* Fish species were assigned to one of six L<sub>max</sub> classes.
 The changes in mean density were analysed for each group using a three-way ANOVA and the delta lognormal method on log-transformed densities.
 * The analysis was run using both the full data set from the unbalanced survey design and on a balanced subsample of the data set.
 There was little difference in the results.
 * Five models were considered for the slope of the size spectrum for the entire fished community.
 The final model was chosen based on the lowest deviance information criterion (DIC) value.